 4. Stay hydrated

-If this sounds familiar, then there are small things you can do to help, such as remembering to start your day with a glass of water or having a glass of water in between alcoholic drinks.
+If this sounds familiar, there are small things you can do to help, such as remembering to start your day with a glass of water or having a glass of water in between alcoholic drinks.

-Staying hydrated can help us to feel more energised, keep our immune systems boosted, and improve the quality of our sleep – among many other things.
+Staying hydrated can help us to feel more energised, keep our immune systems boosted, and improve the quality of our sleep – among other things.

 Choosing healthier alternative drinks when possible can make a significant difference to how you feel over the holiday season.

-5. Consider ways you could stay active
+5. Consider ways to stay active

 6. Dance like no one’s watching